Jizz Hornkamp: Heerenveen

 Born in De Rijp, North Holland, Hornkamp played in the youth sides of SV De Rijp, Ajax, AZ and SC Heerenveen.
 In the 2017–18 season, Hornkamp became part of the first-team squad of Heerenveen, making his debut for the club in the playoffs for the UEFA Europa League on 9 May 2018, a home match against FC Utrecht, which was won 4–3.
-He came on as a substitute for Reza Ghoochannejhad the 88th minute.
+He came on as a substitute for Reza Ghoochannejhad in the 88th minute.
 He scored his first goal as an injury time substitute on 22 September 2018, the equaliser, against Excelsior.
 After the winter break of the 2018–19 season, the Heerenveen coaching staff decided to utilise him as a right back, due numerous injuries in defence.

 Den Bosch

 In July 2019, it was announced that Hornkamp had joined second-tier Eerste Divisie club FC Den Bosch on a three-year contract.
 There, he stated that he wanted to prove himself as a striker after having mostly been used as a reserve right back in the season before at Heerenveen.
 He made his debut for the club as a starter on 12 August 2020 in a 2–2 away draw against Jong PSV.

 In the 2020–21 season, Hornkamp grew into a proven goalscorer.
 His first goal for the club came on 31 August 2020 in a 4–2 away loss against De Graafschap – a header after an assist provided by Don Bolsius in the 80th minute.
 After having scored four goals during the first half of the season, his goalscoring took off in the spring.
 On 30 January 2021, Hornkamp scored four goals in a span of 30 minutes to secure a 4–4 away draw against Excelsior.
 He also scored braces against Go Ahead Eagles, Dordrecht and Roda JC Kerkrade, to finish the season with 20 goals in 35 appearances.